 Cil-lonydd Solar

-An innovative renewable energy scheme that in addition to producing 35MW of clean, green energy, will also bring a wide range of benefits to the local community.
+We’re delighted to have received permission from Welsh Government to develop Cil-lonydd Solar, an innovative renewable energy scheme that in addition to producing 35MW of clean, green energy, will also bring a wide range of benefits to the local community.

 Overview